massaaki/react-cart-example/README.md

-# React Boilerplate to start generic new projects
+# Cart projet with React
 This is a React Boilerplate with:
 ```configuration
 - eslint